House Intel Republicans call on Schiff to resign as chairman after Mueller report

 Schiff then defended himself, listing off a series of events investigated by Mueller that he deemed inappropriate, including when the president's eldest son, Donald Trump Jr., set up a meeting at Trump Tower with a Kremlin-linked lawyer and her Russian entourage after they offered unspecified Russian government "dirt" on Democratic president candidate Hillary Clinton.

-"My colleagues may think it is okay that the Russians offered dirt on a Democratic candidate for president as part of what was described as the Russian government's attempt to help the Trump campaign.
-You might think that's okay," Schiff said.
-"My colleagues might think it's okay that when it was offered to the son of the president, who had a pivotal role in the campaign, that the president's son did not call the FBI, he did not adamantly refuse that foreign help.
+"My colleagues may think it is OK that the Russians offered dirt on a Democratic candidate for president as part of what was described as the Russian government's attempt to help the Trump campaign.
+You might think that's OK," Schiff said.
+"My colleagues might think it's OK that when it was offered to the son of the president, who had a pivotal role in the campaign, that the president's son did not call the FBI, he did not adamantly refuse that foreign help.
 No, instead that son said that he would love the help of the Russian."

-Referring to former White House national security adviser Michael Flynn, who admitted to lying to the FBI about the substance of his conversations with the then-Russian ambassador, Schiff continued: "You might think it's okay that the national security adviser-designate secretly conferred with Russian ambassador about undermining sanctions, and you might think it's okay he lied about it to the FBI.
-You might say that's all okay."
+Referring to former White House national security adviser Michael Flynn, who admitted to lying to the FBI about the substance of his conversations with the then-Russian ambassador, Schiff continued: "You might think it's OK that the national security adviser-designate secretly conferred with Russian ambassador about undermining sanctions, and you might think it's OK he lied about it to the FBI.
+You might say that's all OK."

-"But I don't think its okay.
+"But I don't think its OK.
 I think it's immoral.
 I think it's unethical, and I think it is unpatriotic," Schiff said.
 "And yes, I think it is corrupt.
 And evidence of collusion."

 "Now, I have always said whether this amounts to proof of conspiracy is another matter.
-Whether the special counsel could prove beyond a reasonable doubt the proof of that crime would be up to the special counsel and I would accept his decision and I do," he added.
+Whether the special counsel could prove beyond a reasonable doubt the proof of that crime would be up to the special counsel, and I would accept his decision and I do," the California lawmaker added.

 Earlier this week, House Minority Leader Kevin McCarthy, R-Calif, Trump adviser Kellyanne Conway and numerous GOP lawmakers called on Schiff to resign as chairman for having claimed there was "more than circumstantial" evidence that Trump's presidential campaign conspired with the Kremlin in an effort to win the 2016 presidential election.